ellieragan/softwaredesign-finalproject/DESIGN.md

 6. socket address

 There will be getters and setters for each of these fields.
 Visibility will be implemented as a component of the player data structure, as it is necessary to update the grid object upon a player's movement.

+### Functional decomposition into modules
+We anticipate the following functions or modules in our grid:
+* *checkValidMove* checks if a move is in a valid spot
+* *addPlayerGold* adds to a player's gold count, draws upon *updateGold*
+* *playerStep* moves a player in a provided direction in response to a key
+* *playerSprint* sprints a player to a wall

 See the implementation spec for more details about each modules.